 Manipulative Bastard: He plays everyone, even Dexter, to fit into his plans.
 This includes being the doctor for one of his own victims and successfully getting Debra to fall in love with him.

 Mean Character, Nice Actor: Christian Camargo is typically regarded as gracious and kind by those who have met him.
 A far cry from the Ice Truck Killer.

 Mr. Fanservice: He's half-naked in almost all of his scenes with Debra.

 Becomes Fan Disservice when he knocks out and later kills a hooker clad in nothing but his boxers.

 No Celebrities Were Harmed: His modus operandi for killing is primarily based off of Jack the Ripper, a serial killer in Britain near the dawn of the 20th century who brutally murdered female prostitutes and left their mutilated bodies on display for the public.

 Criminal Mind Games: The entire fifth book.
-It turns out it was just his way of showing affection and having fun with Dexter and the kids, and he actually wanted a family.
+It turns out it was just his way of showing affection and having fun with Dexter and the kids.

 I Just Want to Be Normal: Dexter was suspicious of Brian's motives when he inserted himself into the Morgan family, but it became clear after a while that Brian just wanted to have a family.